-When the price of the commodity is $ 5, the demand of the product is 10 unit, as price falls to $4, there is the demand of 15 units, similarly, with further reduction up till $ 1, the demand of the commodity reaches till 60 units.
+When the price of the commodity is $ 5, the demand of the product is 10 units, as the price falls to $4, there is a demand of 15 units, similarly, with further reduction up till $ 1, the demand of the commodity reaches till 60 units.
 This shows the inverse relationship between the price of the commodity and the quantity demanded of the commodity.

 Let’s plot the above data in the demand curve,

 On Y-axis, we have plotted price, and on X-axis, we have plotted quantity demanded.
 We have mapped all prices with respective demand of the commodity at point A, B, C, D & E. Then we have drawn curve passing through all the points, this curve is termed as the demand curve.